bernhardAxonIvy/doc/source/concepts/3rd-party-integration/database.rst

 Database
 ========

-A simple way to integrate |axon-ivy| is the usage of an :ref:`external database <database-configuration>`.
-From an ivy process, database contents can be read/written by :ref:`process-element-db-step` or by using :ref:`JPA <persistence>`.
+A simple way to integrate |axon-ivy| is to use a :ref:`external database
+<database-configuration>`.
+From an Ivy process, database contents can be
+read/written by a :ref:`process-element-db-step` or by using :ref:`JPA
+<persistence>`.